 Individuals and researchers can also apply to get the data they need.
 If the project benefits the entire community, your idea can be subsidized by the government.
 Through these subsidies, smaller, independent companies started to run good services, and it became harder to maintain a monopoly position on the market.

 We can build our own services

-If there's a gap in the market, we can build the services that are missing ourselves.
+If there is a gap in the market, we can build the services that are missing ourselves.
 We have all the data at our disposal, and I think gradually this is what we are moving towards.
-However, for the moment these so-called “collective services” are not that great.
+However, for the moment these so-called 'collective services' are not that great.
 Most of them are not easy to use and look really, really 2000.

 Here’s what I make out of this story on a more objective and critical level.
 If you’re excited to move to Scenario 4 click here.